Do you want to learn how to make your own emergency candles?

 Burn time: This can last 2 hours and beyond based on the size of the jar.

 - Non-flammable surface to put a candle on

 - Melt the bottom of the crayon or crayons with an open flame and immediately stick to a plate or other surface in an upright position.

 - Light the top or tops.

 Lemon, orange, or grapefruit

-- Cut the citrus in half around its circumfrence only cutting through the peel.
+- Cut the citrus in half around its circumference only cutting through the peel.
 Try not to damage the pith underneath.

 - Remove the top half of the peel by forcing your finger under the peel to remove the “meat”.
 Leave the center white stem.

-- This half with the pith stem is now the bottom you will use for your candle so flip it peel down into a small bowl or tin.
+- This half with the pith stem is now the bottom you will use for your candle so flip it peels down into a small bowl or tin.

 - Now remove everything from the opposite half and make sure it is clean all the way to the peel.